 Reasonable accommodation should be made if someone with allergies and the service animal need to be in the same space.
-At establishments that sell or prepare food, service animals must be allowed in public areas, even if state or local health codes prohibit animals on the premises.
-At hotels, any pet fees must be waived for service animals, though damage fees still apply.1
+At establishments that sell or prepare food, service animals must generally be allowed in public areas, even if state or local health codes prohibit animals on the premises.
+At hotels, any pet fees must be waived for service animals, though damage fees still apply.2

 Service animals can accompany their partners in the cabin of aircraft, if health and safety requirements are satisfied.
 Under the Air Carrier Access Act (ACAA), airlines are required to permit service animals onboard with their partners if the animal can be accommodated safely in the available space, and the animal does not pose a direct threat to the health and safety of others, disrupt the service or exhibit unacceptable behavior.
 The ACAA applies to all flights to, from and within the U.S., though airlines traveling to foreign countries are subject to that country's requirements regarding acceptance of service animals.
 Documentation may be required for psychiatric service animals or where their work is less conspicuous.
-Airlines are not required to accept unusual service animals, such as reptiles or rodents.2 State and foreign laws will vary.
+Airlines are not required to accept unusual service animals, such as reptiles or rodents.3 All laws are subject to change.
 Within the U.S., be sure you understand the specific laws for your state.
-This summary has been provided for reference only.
+This summary has been provided for reference only and is not legal advice.
 Please review the Code of Federal Regulations, Americans with Disabilities Act and Air Carrier Access Act for full details specific to your circumstances.
-References:

-1. U.S. Department of Justice.
+References 1.
+U.S. Department of Justice.
+Code of Federal Regulations.
+2011.
+2. U.S. Department of Justice.
 Americans with Disabilities Act: Service Animals.
 2010.

-2. U.S. Department of Transportation.
+3. U.S. Department of Transportation.
 Air Carrier Access Act.
 2012.